open-navigation/opennav_coverage/nav2_coverage/README.md

 Q
   - Demo just have it follow the nav path on a coverage pattern, or something else more complex (or leave to you to determine?)
+    --> just normal path it up
   - Other F2C add on features you care about? --> designed to expand or contribute back to F2C
+    - headland pass!
+    - inner boundary not to go through (...) can wait, firefly might do.

+Leader follower 2-3 months out to kick off a bunch of other stuff --> projects interest me. open nav hire to fill!